VERMILION

 Violinist Kurt Nikkanen and I had already worked together several times when this work was commissioned, and it was an absolute joy to be able to write for this artist whose skill and humanity I adore so much.
 Thank you for being such a marvelous muse, Kurt!

-I was so overjoyed to be able to commission the score cover art from Boston-based designer Sasha Parfenova.
+I was thrilled to be able to commission the score cover art from Boston-based designer Sasha Parfenova.

 Kurt Nikkanen Violin Stephanie Ann Boyd Vermilion Concerto.jpg